3m1n3nc3/ToneflixDependencies/README.md

 # Toneflix Dependencies
-These are third party libraries recurrently used in our products that we do not want to include as individual files in final build
+These are third party libraries recurrently used in our products that we do not want to include as individual files in final builds.

-The prefered mode of distribution is by compiling via laravel mix.
+The prefered mode of distribution is by compiling via laravel mix or any other bundler.

 A possible example is given below: